1.2. Cover and inside

 The student should give an answer to the questions asked at the beginning and/ or attempt to justify or reject initial hypothesis/es – all in accordance with the chosen topic.

 On one conceptual notion the student is supposed to present and contrast the viewpoints / definitions /opinions of several authors.

-Fundamental literature referred to (or methodology) should be in accordance with the analysis, deductions and the aim of the thesis.
+Fundamental literature referred to (or methodology) should be in accordance with the analysis, deductions, and the aim of the thesis.

 The student is supposed to provide a detailed description of the phenomena discussed and give countenance to them with precise reference.

-Each thought, quotation which derives from someone else and is used in the thesis without referring to its source is considered plagiarism.
+Each thought, or quotation which derives from someone else and is used in the thesis without referring to its source is considered plagiarism.